bungeemonkee/Configgy/Documentation/Pipeline/2-Source.md

 This way you could have a default value of 50 for MaxThingCount in the app.config, a value configured in the environment of 15, and still override both of those values on the command line.

+If you'd like the command line variable name to be different than that of the actual property name decorate the property with an instance of `Configgy.Source.CommandLineNameAttribute` like this `[CommandLineNmae("some_other_name")]` note that the double dashes are not included in the substitute name.

 ### Environment Variables

 Environment variables as a config source are generally easy except that after you set the variable you may need to restart the application for the change to take effect.
 If your application is running inside another service (such as a web application running inside IIS) you may even need to restart the computer itself for the new variable to propagate all the way into your process.